grafana/grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 <!--this add button is gone rn. look into this -->

 1. Click **Apply**.
-Grafana displays the Annotations list, with your new annotation.
+Grafana displays the **Annotations** page, with your new annotation in the list.
-1. Click the **Go back** arrow to return to your dashboard.
+1. Click the name of the dashboard in the breadcrumb at the top of the screen to return to your dashboard.
 1. At the top of your dashboard, there is now a toggle with the name **Errors** to display the results of the newly created annotation query.
+The toggle is enabled by default.

 The log lines returned by your query are now displayed as annotations in the graph.